 She holds an MRes from The Open University, an International MBA from Escuela de Alta Dirección y Administración (EADA) in Barcelona, Spain, and BSc in Business Administration from the University of Illinois at Urbana-Champaign.
 She completed an apprenticeship with the United Nations in Geneva, Switzerland, and Vienna, Austria.
 She holds a Professional Coaching Certification and also created the Professional Coaching Portal for the non-profit organization MERLOT (Multimedia Educational Resource for Learning and Online Teaching).

 Her current research is an organizational ethnography of Yarl's Wood Befrienders, a voluntary organization that visits women detained in Yarl’s Wood Immigration Removal Centre in the UK.
 She is a full member of the organization she is studying, as a volunteer, befriender to detainees and a trustee on the Board of Directors.
-This study furthers our knowledge of compassionate practices and emotion management in volunteer work, compassionate organizations and the voluntary sector support for immigration detainees, a marginalised and vulnerable group in society.
+This study furthers our knowledge of compassionate practices and emotions in volunteer work, compassionate organizations and the voluntary sector support for immigration detainees, a marginalised and vulnerable group in society.